Leica 2010 35mm f/1.4 Summilux-M ASPH

 - Near absence of coma by f/2.

-- A claim that the lens is nearly optimal in its imaging by f/2.
+- The lens is nearly optimal in its imaging by f/2 (claimed).

 Outstanding choice on the M9